Comprehensive Guide: Model Question

 figure.

-Ans: Looking at the given figure, both the organisms (dolphin and shark)
+Ans: Looking at the given figure, both the organisms (dolphin and shark) are aquatic animals and have streamlined bodies, which is a common characteristic.

 Enumerate two similarities that exist between the classes Aves and